The

 long story short, he theorizes that the center of the earth is home

-to intelligences that may predate man.
-Being life forms made up of almost
+to intelligences that may predate man, life forms that may have once

-pure energy; they must seek out other forms of energy on which to subsist.
+up of almost pure energy; they must seek out other forms of energy on

-Other forms of energy like radiation – radiation that did not
+which to subsist.
+Other forms of energy like radiation – radiation

-exist in ages past, but with the onset of the nuclear age, is now in
+that did not exist in ages past, but with the onset of the nuclear age,

-it may be difficult – it is almost pure energy after all.
-Conventional
+killing it may be difficult – it is almost pure energy after all.

-weapons would be useless.
-Director Elliot pipes in now and condemns
+Conventional weapons would be useless.
+Director Elliot pipes in now

-the entire theory.
-It seems he is the obligatory Doubting Thomas.
-When
+and condemns the entire theory.
+It seems he is the obligatory Doubting

-it is clear that he cannot sway the others, he stomps out.
-McGill suggests
+Thomas.
+When it is clear that he cannot sway the others, he stomps out.

-trying to get a look at the creature and Royston says that they will
+McGill suggests trying to get a look at the creature and Royston says

 Now

-descent, so he is strapped into a harness and lowered down.
-He finds
+orders on what to do.
+So Peter is strapped into a harness and lowered

-some Human remains before his Geiger counter begins picking up something.
+calls for a stop, as his Geiger counter is picking up something.
+It

 Peter aims his flashlight downward and sees something that makes him